WacMan/Displug/README.md

   - 10: Plug.dj username that you gave to your bot account
   - 11: The plug.dj room name that you want your bot to connect to.

-Once this is all done, you should be able to start the bot by typing "node ." in the command prompt.
+Once this is all done, you should be able to start the bot by typing **node .** in the command prompt.
 # Usage
 By default, the prefix for the bot is +, so type +help to get started.